 $ turso db locations

-To create a new logical database with an initial primary instance using a randomly generated name:
+To create a new logical database with a random name in the named placement group:

 To specify the name of the database:

-Create a database with a SQLite database file
+Create a logical database using a SQLite database file

 To create a new logical database and seed it with the contents of an existing